moj-analytical-services/data-science-template/README.md

 ### Update CODEOWNERS

-(Optional) Modify the CODEOWNERS file to specify the teams or users authorized to approve pull requests.
+(Optional) Modify the CODEOWNERS file to specify the teams or users authorised to approve pull requests.

 ### Configure Dependabot